-Schools, employees, and school-related groups who are applying for grants on behalf of the District or District schools shall send a copy of the completed application to the Superintendent/designee, who shall present the application to the Board with a recommendation for approval or disapproval.
-Except as provided by law, such applications shall not be submitted until the Board gives its approval.
+Schools, employees, and school-related groups who are applying for grants on behalf of the District or District schools shall submit the completed application to the Superintendent/designee for approval prior to submission of the grant.
+Except as provided by law, such applications shall not be submitted until the Superintendent gives his/her approval.